alexamies/buddhist-dictionary/README.md

 Goals:

-1. Create a dictionary that is easy to use for everybody interested in Buddhism, including lay people reading Buddhist texts, students, translators, and academics.
-Importantly, the goal is to create useful tools rather than authoritative definitions of terms.
+1. Create a text reader for the Taishō Shinshū Daizōkyō version of the Chinese Buddhist canon.

-2. Create tools that are useful for lingustic analysis of Buddhist texts, including identification of specialist Buddhist terms and comparison of Chinese texts.
+2. Create a Chinese-English Buddhist dictionary that is free and easy to use for everybody interested in Buddhism, including lay people reading Buddhist texts, students, translators, and academics.

-3. Use the tools to analyze and annotate a number of texts and share the content with the general public.
+3. Create tools that are useful for lingustic analysis of Buddhist texts, including identification of specialist Buddhist terms and comparison of Chinese texts.

 There are three parts to the project: